aaroncorona/GTA-Game/README.md

 <br>

-## 🗂️ Source Code - Package Descriptions
+## 🗂️ Source Code - Java Package Descriptions
 * **entity** -
 * **main** -
 * **menu** -
 * **tile** -

-## 🗂️ Asset Descriptions
+## 🗂️ Source Code - Asset Descriptions
-* **assets/images** - Directory for PNG files used by the Java Graphics and BufferedImage classes to draw illustrations.
+* **images** - Directory for PNG files used by the Java Graphics and BufferedImage classes to draw illustrations.
 I mainly used a tool called Piskel to draw the sprites to ensure they have the right background (usually transparent) and the correct pixel size (same as UNIT_SIZE).
-* **assets/maps** - Directory for world maps.
+* **maps** - Directory for world maps.
 Maps are text files that stores data about aa map, specifically describing which belongs to which location.
 The tile/TileManager class translates the map data into graphics.
-* **assets/scores** - Directory for CSV files where high scores are stored and read by the menu/GameOverMenu class.
+* **scores** - Directory for CSV files where high scores are stored and read by the menu/GameOverMenu class.
-* **assets/sounds** - Directory for wav files that are loaded to game sound clips by the main/Sound class
+* **sounds** - Directory for wav files that are loaded to game sound clips by the main/Sound class

 ## 🚀 Installation